makgajera/Housing-Prices-Prediction-Project/README.md

 # House Prices Prediction

-This project predicts house sale prices using a dataset from the Kaggle House Prices competition.
+This project predicts house sale prices using a dataset from the Kaggle.
 The goal is to build a regression model that accurately estimates house prices based on various features.

 ## Project Overview